netbox-community/ansible_modules/docs/plugins/netbox_user_module.rst

         <div class="ansible-option-indent-desc"></div><div class="ansible-option-cell">

-      The description of the location
+      Email of the user to be created

       .. raw:: html